-- 5. The policies set forth in this resolution shall remain in effect unless and until they are repealed or amended by the TPO; and - 6.
-The Chairperson of the River to Sea TPO (or their designee) is hereby authorized and directed to provide a copy of this resolution to the: - a.
+- 7. The Chairperson of the River to Sea TPO (or their designee) is hereby authorized and directed to provide a copy of this resolution to the: - a.
 Florida Department of Transportation (FDOT); - b.
-Federal Transit Administration (FTA) (through the Florida Department of Transportation); and c.
+Federal Transit Administration (FTA) (through the Florida Department of Transportation); and - c.
 Federal Highway Administration (FHWA) (through the Florida Department of Transportation).